This PDF is the current document as it appeared on Public Inspection on 05/12/2014 at 08:45 am.

 The regulations implementing E.O.
 12372 regarding intergovernmental consultation on Federal programs and activities do not apply to this program.

 Paperwork Reduction Act

 Under the Paperwork Reduction Act of 1995 (PRA) (44 U.S.C.
 3501 et seq.), Federal agencies must obtain approval from the OMB for each collection of information they conduct, sponsor, or require through regulations.
-There is no information collection requirement with this proposed rule.
+There is no Start Printed Page 27272information collection requirement with this proposed rule.